Holiday Scam Watch

 1. Email Phishing.
 From Black Friday to Cyber Monday, peak holiday shopping season means a flood of coupons and promotional emails in your inbox.
 This influx can make it hard to tell what’s legit and what’s a scam.
 You may see what appears to be a message from a trusted source, asking you to click on a link and provide your personal information, often threatening to suspend your account if you don’t act quickly.
 Remember that reputable companies will never ask you to reveal your personal information or PIN in an email, so never reply or click links that ask you to share those details.

-2. SMiShing.
+2. Phony Texts.
 Fraudsters know you have more packages than usual arriving during the holidays.
 Oftentimes, they will attempt to trick you with false shipping information sent via text, alerting you to a “problem” with a shipment or asking you to click a shady link to track your parcel.
-Similar to email phishing, fraudsters are seeking to obtain your personal or financial information through official-looking correspondence, but instead of using email they send messages to your cell phone or via social media.
 As with email phishing, avoid clicking on links or replying to these types of requests, and never provide personal details or payment information without double-checking first.

 3. Gift Card Scams.
-Fraudsters know gift cards are popular during the holidays and have devised ways to dupe even the savviest consumers into buying them for nefarious purposes.
+Fraudsters know gift cards are popular during the holidays, and they’ve devised ways to trick consumers into buying them for nefarious purposes.
 If you receive an email or text claiming to be from someone you know asking you to buy gift cards for them, take a minute to question the request – would this person really contact you with an urgent need to purchase gift cards for them?
 If it doesn’t make sense, chances are it's not really from them.

 You can use these tips to spot a scam: